safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/auth-kit.md

 const safeTransaction = await safeSDK.createTransaction({ safeTransactionData })
 ```

-## Sending/signing transactions or messages using the Auth kit
+## Sign transactions using the Auth kit

 You can also sign any arbitrary message or transaction as a regular Signing Account with your favorite web3 library: